jruehl/ATESurvival/README.md

-The package 'ATESurvival' in this repository includes the function 'ATE_IF_WBS' that computes the average treatment effect and corresponding confidence intervals/bands for time-to-event data with competing risks, using influence functions and/or the wild bootstrap.
-Besides, the function 'EBS' yields the ATE for data that have been drawn with replacement (i.e. in the context of bootstrapping).
+The package 'ATESurvival' in this repository includes the function 'ATE' that computes the average treatment effect together with confidence intervals and bands for time-to-event data with competing risks based on the influence function and/or the wild bootstrap.
 To install the package, use the following command: install.packages("ATESurvival_1.0.tar.gz", repos = NULL, source = TRUE)
 Note that on Windows systems, Rtools is required (see https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html).